temporalio/temporal-learning/docs/tutorials/java/build-an-email-drip-campaign/index.md

 With the Gradle configurations complete, you're ready to code a Spring Boot web application.

-### Build your file structure
+## Develop the Workflow

-A Workflow defines a sequence of steps defined by writing code, known as a [Workflow Definition](https://docs.temporal.io/workflows#workflow-definition).
-These steps are carried out by running that code, which results in a Workflow Execution.
+A Workflow defines a sequence of steps defined by writing code, known as a Workflow Definition, and is carried out by running that code, which results in a Workflow Execution.

-The Temporal Java SDK recommends the use of a single class for parameters and return types.
+The Temporal Java SDK recommends the use of a single data class for parameters and return types.
-This lets you add class field members without breaking compatibility.
+This lets you add fields without breaking compatibility.

-Before writing the Workflow Definition, you'll define classes used by your Workflow Definitions.
+Before writing the Workflow Definition, you'll define the data objects used by the Workflow Definitions.
-You'll also define a shared utility class to hold the Task Queue name you'll use when starting Workflows and a data class to hold a message that Spring Boot can return in json format through your web service.
+You'll also define the Task Queue name you'll use in your Worker.

-Create a new package called `subscription` in the `src/main/java` directory.
-This package contains the code used for this application.
+Create the package directories for this project:
-Update the `group` variable in your `build.gradle` to `'subscription'`.

-Your complete project will look like this:

 ```
 src
 ├── main